Way2Web/laravel-notification/README.md

 Notification::success('First success');
 ```

-##### Title

-The last string is the title.
-You have two options: give a string or leave it blank.

 ## From the view
 You can also use create a notification from the view file, this is usefull when your using a ajax form.